Journal prompts for beginners that actually help you start

 About Journal Party

-Learn how the notebook-first experience works and what makes it different.
+Learn how Journal Party works for handwriting and what makes it different.

 Next step